| |

 Encountering Prairie Wildlife

-• Bighorn Sheep: Keep at least 100 yards away.
+• Bighorn Sheep: Stay back at least 100 yards.

 Safety Tips for Dog Owners

-• Trails: Dogs are not permitted on hiking trails nor in the backcountry.
+Trails: Dogs aren’t allowed on hiking trails or in the backcountry.
 Pet Restrictions

 Conservation and Etiquette